 Wasted food hurts our wallets but also costs our planet in wasted resources, pollution and increased greenhouse gas emissions.

-Urgently moving to ‘carbon positive’ food & farming systems will benefit the UK and climate stressed regions where many go hungry.
+Urgently moving to 'net zero' (or even carbon positive) food & farming systems will benefit the UK and climate-stressed regions where many go hungry.

 Farm animal welfare is an important indicator of how sustainable our food system is.
 It also shines a spotlight on our values and ethics.